 NOTE: Because some callers will need help with things online and others will need help with paper forms, you can also avoid confusion by using the word ‘click’ only when talking about online services and using ‘check’ or ‘select’ when talking about boxes on a paper form.

 “Going on” - This is often heard in the context of something that is ongoing or in progress, such as the assessment of a claim, or the processing of a withdrawal request, as in “Your claim is now going on” or “Your request is going on and will take two to three business days.”
 This phrasing is not used in English.
 It is better and clearer to offer “Your claim is now being processed” or “Your withdrawal request is in progress and will take two to three business days”.

-“By the way” - This expression is used in English to change the direction of a conversation, for example, if we are talking about weekend plans, and I suddenly remember that your sister was ill last week, I might say “Oh, by the way, how is your sister feeling?”
+“By the way” - This expression is used in English to change the direction of a conversation; for example, if we are talking about weekend plans, and I suddenly remember that your sister was ill last week, I might say, “Oh, by the way, how is your sister feeling?”
 I’m changing the topic to steer the conversation to something else.
-‘By the way’ is not used when we are staying on the same subject.
+‘By the way’ is not used when staying on the same subject.

-If a caller has asked for their balance, for example, it would not be appropriate after verifying them to offer “By the way, your balance is...”.
-This expression only rings naturally to the North American speaker when it is changing the topic or introducing a new subject.
+For example, if a caller has asked for their balance, it would not be appropriate after verifying them to offer, “By the way, your balance is...”.
+This expression only rings naturally to the North American speaker when it changes the topic or introduces a new subject.

 10. RUN-ON SENTENCES

 A run-on sentence is a sentence that is too long to be understood with clarity.
-Instead of trying to cram everything into one sentence, it would be clearer to break it into smaller pieces of information.
-Sometimes, this just means you’re trying to communicate too much at one time.
+Instead of cramming everything into one sentence, it would be clearer to break it into smaller pieces of information.
+Sometimes, this just means you’re trying to communicate too much at once.
 Here’s an example: